Verororo/newsmaker-md-scraper/README.md

 NewsMaker implements pagination dynamically via POST requests.
 This scraper simulates them by providing the same headers and payload that are used when accessing the pages with a web browser.
 Some of the headers/payload fields used in the script may be unnecessary for the simulation.

 To speed up the scraping, each request is done asynchronously.

+## Dependencies

+This script depends on the external library `aiohttp` to execute HTTP requests asynchronously.
+You can install it via `pip`.